 Hi!
-My name is Erin and I started Hair of the Dog in 2018 as a "side hustle".
-Since that time, the business has grown to include an online shop and several stockists (now in 2 countries!)
+My name is Erin and I started Hair of the Dog in 2018 as a side hustle.
+Since that time, the business has grown to include an online shop and 16 stockists (now in 2 countries!)

 In addition to the values below, my commitment to you is that my products will always be made in Canada using high quality fabrics, so they're made to last.